kodeyeen/event/README.md

 ## TODO

 - Priorities
-- Subscribe to multiple events
+- Subscribe to multiple events at once